mitchg1983/mitchg1983.github.io/README.md

 **business**
 : *(n)* a group of ferrets

+*To Do List*

+- [x] Find out what to call a group of ferrets
+- [ ] Find out why a group of ferrets is called a business

 ---

 Here are some inspiring words to live by from Mookie Wilson, former Center Fielder for the Mets.